makersacademy/airport_challenge/README.md

 - creating a bike_spec file to test for an instance of the class Plane
 -> plane file to create the Plane class
+- test for the land method
+-> in the airport spec file expect an airport to respond to the land method taking a plane as an argument -> creating the land method in the airport file
+-- requiring relevant file where is needed

+# SECOND USER STORY
+- allow a plane to take off from the airport and confirm status that is has departed -> airport spec file to test for the method take_off with one argument -> created take_off method in airport class